BrendanChambersBourgeois/EPO-Auto-IOC/README.md

 Don't hate on my bad PowerShell :)

-The goal of my project is to have this kind of IOC.
+The goal of my project is to have this kind of IOC (indicator of compromise).

 type: phish
 url: hXXps://evil[.]com/view/bank/pishing